 Some messaging apps display the date of recent messages as "Today", "Yesterday", "Tuesday", "Monday", etc. and only display the full date for messages over 7 days old.
 In this case, if you want to capture messages less than a week old, you would need to wait until they are over a week old in order to capture the full date.

-Load the PDF by tapping the Add Documents button as shown in the video below.
+Load the PDF by tapping the Add Documents button.

 You may be able to obtain some relevant documents to load from public sources